SpargatTeam/DevCenter/README.md

 ## Support us

 ### If you want support our project you can star it and buy Normal Tier on Patreon for 1 dollar

+## Limits

+### In our DevCenter, you can create more maven centers in one! like maven/center1 maven/center2, git/private git/public, files/oversea files/shared